Enhancing Novel View Synthesis via Geometry Grounded Set Diffusion: Related Work

-\textbf{Diffusion-Based Enhancement.} Recent work reframes NVS enhancement as image-level restoration using diffusion models.
-DiFix3D+~\cite{wu2025difix3d} applies latent diffusion to clean rendered views, but its reliance on RGB inputs limits effectiveness when geometry is unreliable.
-DiFix++~\cite{omran2025hybrid} refines this approach with improved losses.
-3DGS-Enhancer~\cite{liu20243dgs} defines the task as enhancement of a rendered image sequence between two high quality reference views.
-The authors introduce a video diffusion prior for temporal consistency, yet its single-camera design and sequential requirements restrict scalability to multi-view settings.
+Another line of work formulates novel-view enhancement as an image-level restoration problem using diffusion models.
+DiFix3D~\cite{wu2025difix3d} applies latent diffusion to denoise rendered views, but its reliance on RGB-only conditioning can cause the model to over-hallucinate, sacrificing fidelity to the underlying scene.
+DiFix++~\cite{omran2025hybrid} improves restoration quality through refined objectives.
+3DGS-Enhancer~\cite{liu20243dgs} frames the task as enhancing intermediate rendered sequence of frames between two high-quality reference views, introducing a video diffusion prior to enforce temporal coherence.
+However, its single-camera formulation and sequential generation pipeline limit scalability to multi-view or multi-camera simulation settings.

-This work presents a latent-space enhancer that jointly restores multi-view renderings using a distilled diffusion model.
-Unlike prior methods, our approach flexibly adapts to varying numbers of cameras and time steps, and incorporates explicit geometric conditioning via visibility-aware projections and camera poses.
-This enables robust enhancement even under severe degradation, improving both perceptual quality and structural consistency.
+Inspired by prior work, we introduce a set-based diffusion enhancer that jointly restores multi-view renderings using a distilled diffusion prior.
+In contrast to existing approaches, our framework naturally handles variable numbers of cameras and time steps, and incorporates explicit geometric conditioning through occlusion‑aware cross-view correspondences and known camera poses.
+This design enables robust enhancement even under severe degradation by transferring missing information from diverse reference views into novel target views, ultimately improving both perceptual quality and structural fidelity.